"Music Meet-Up": A Music Therapy group for AYA (Adolescents and Young Adults)

 Music moves us.
-It is a universal language that helps us:
+It is a powerful tool that can help us:

 - Connect with ourselves and others